Boreal Stargazing Week

 Join us for an astro-photography hike under the dark skies of Superior National Forest during the Ely Winter Festival.

-Oberg Mt Candlelit snowshoe
+Oberg Mountain Candlelit snowshoe

 Oberg Mountain Trailhead, Lutsen